Surrey S. Alleman: Garden Court Flats

 Another housing block designed by Alleman was the Garden Court Flats on Tamaki Drive in Mission Bay, completed in 1936.
 There were 20 self-contained one- and two-bedroom flats and eight garages in the block.
 The flats featured numerous modern conveniences including disappearing cutting and ironing boards, refrigerators, and bathrooms with large built-in baths, pedestal basins and medicine cabinets.
 The lounge and dining room could be combined into one large area for entertaining.
 Each flat had sea views towards Rangitoto and good sun.

 Other work

-Other buildings designed by Alleman include the Otahuhu Civic Centre (1946), Tappenden Motors on Stanley St in Parnell (1955), Kawerau Bus and Taxi Station (1957), Helena Rubenstein factory in Onehunga (1959), Taupo Police Station (1962) and Northcote and West Tamaki Post Offices (1965).
+Other buildings designed by Alleman include the Kiosk (Tea House) in Pukekura Park, New Plymouth (1931), the Otahuhu Civic Centre (1946), Tappenden Motors on Stanley St in Parnell (1955), Kawerau Bus and Taxi Station (1957), Helena Rubenstein factory in Onehunga (1959), Taupo Police Station (1962) and Northcote and West Tamaki Post Offices (1965).
 He also designed private residences, including a large Spanish Mission-style homestead on Puketutu Island (1930), and his own Arts and Crafts-style home at 20 Ridings Road, Remuera, in the late 1920s.
 This two-storey house has a brick base, cedar weatherboards and tiled roof.
 Its features include panelled wood walls and three different patterns of lead lights.